flavio-rossetti/diff-manifolds/README.md

 Last changes:

+26-03-20:
+- def.
+10.16 and remark 10.17 added (nondegenerate 2-form),
+- remark 16.10 corrected (\ne instead of =).
+- some typos corrected in all the document.

 21-03-20:
 - Definition of cotangent space added, some small correction on definition of tangent and cotangent spaces was done,
 - Symbols for disjoint union corrected (definitions of tangent bundle and cotangent bundle).